 Privilege Fare Scheme

 It may be possible for parents or carers to pay for travel on a home to school contract bus as a fare payer, but only if there are spare seats available once entitled children have been allocated seats.
 This is known as the Privilege Fares Scheme.
-To apply use our privilege fare application form.
+To apply, please use our Privilege Fare Application Form (DOC, 132KB).